finalcut/finalcut.github.io/_posts/2025-09-14-auto-share-a-new-blog-post-to-bluesky.md

 Things not working great yet:

+ - [ ] Im dumb?
- -[ ] AI not generating post text
+ - [ ] AI not generating post text
- -[ ] bluesky post step not returning the url to bsky -[ ] getting the github action to update the post and commit it back to git with the post url -[x] links are not valid; are using the title property not the actual link -[ ] links don't encode spaces etc.
+ - [ ] bluesky post step not returning the url to bsky
+ - [ ] getting the github action to update the post and commit it back to git with the post url
+ - [ ] links don't encode spaces etc.
+ - [x] links are not valid; are using the title property not the actual link
- -[x] link is using extra slash
+ - [x] link is using extra slash